christopherobin/mage/lib/serviceDiscovery/engines/zookeeper/Readme.md

 distributed systems.
 It is part of the Hadoop eco-system.
 It uses a hierarchical tree for storing data similar to a file-system.

+## Configuration

+In the `server.serviceDiscovery.options` object the following options exists:
+ - __hosts__: A string that contains a list of host:port separated with commas.

 ## Limitations

 ZooKeeper is written in Java so is very heavy, moreover watchers and other niceties are far too lightweight and causes